What happens if you can’t afford a funeral? Assistance with funeral costs in Australia

 In addition to the payments already listed above, here are some of the funeral help options that pensioners can receive to ensure a fitting service.

 Single pensioners will continue to receive their regular payments across the fortnight in which they died.
 This payment can be accessed by the executor of the estate, who may choose to direct this money towards funeral costs if needed.

 If your partner was registered for the Pension Bonus Scheme with Service Australia or the Departments of Veterans’ Affairs but was unable to claim for the Age Pension and Pension Bonus before their death, you may be eligible for the Pension Bonus Bereavement Payment.

 This payment is based on what your partner would have received under the Pension Bonus.

 Please note: to receive this payment, you must submit a claim within 26 weeks of your partner’s passing.

 If you are currently receiving a Partner Allowance and your spouse dies, you may be eligible to receive a further 14 weeks of their pension.
 However, it’s important to note that Partner Allowance is ending on 1 January 2022, at which point you’ll need to transfer to Age Pension.

 Funeral Insurance and Prepaid Funeral Arrangements

-As they get older, many pensioners choose to take out a funeral insurance policy, or even make prepaid funeral arrangements.
-This not only ensures that your loved one is honoured in the way they wish to be, it can also ease a lot of strain and stress on the surviving friends and family.
+As they get older, many pensioners choose to take out a funeral insurance policy, or even make pre-planning funeral arrangements.
+This not only ensures that your loved one is honoured in the way they wish to be, but it can also ease a lot of strain and stress on the surviving friends and family.